intel/libvpl/examples/tutorials/01_transition/README.md

 The first step is a simple hello world from Media SDK.

-This is the starting point for the tutorial sequence, representing a Media SDK application which has not yet been transitioned to oneVPL.
+This is the starting point for the tutorial sequence, representing a Media SDK application which has not yet been transitioned to Intel® VPL.

 Note that
 1. Media SDK (mfx) includes are used in MediaSDK/CMakeLists.txt